luh-99/School-Stuff/README.md

 ---
 ## ⚠️ USE THIS AT YOUR OWN RISK!
 ---
-**I am not responsible** for any consequences you may face (e.g., suspension, punishment) for using the information or resources in this repository.
-You have been warned, and by using this repository, you agree to take full responsibility for your actions. **Use this at your own risk**. ⚡
+**I am not responsible** for any consequences you may face (e.g: suspension, punishment) for using the available information and or resources in this repository.
+You have been warned.
+By using the information I have collected and put into this repository, you agree to take full responsibility for your actions and I have no involvement with punishments from your school, parents, etc. **Use this at your own risk**. ⚡

 ---

 ## 📝 Info
 ---
 - **This repository is a work in progress (WIP)**.
-Please be patient as I am constantly developing and exploring new ways to put in this repository with limited amounts of time. ⏳
+Please be patient as I am constantly developing and exploring new ways to put in this repository with very limited amounts of time. ⏳
 - **Content Update**: Anything I find that is usable, easy to implement, and compatible with my school MacBook will be added — **BUT** only if it’s genuinely useful.
 - Feel free to **contact me** via GitHub or Discord if you have suggestions or useful information to contribute.
 I highly encourage you to do so, as it will help me **update and improve the repository**. 💬